OfficeDev/teams-toolkit/templates/bot/ts/m365/README.md

 ## Known issue

 You might see `Something went wrong` from the message extension while local debugging this application.
 This is a known issue to us and we are actively working on a fix to resolve it.
-Meanwhile, to proceed with local debug, you can delete those three files: `config.local.json`, `local.userdata` and `state.local.json` and press `F5` again.
+Meanwhile, to proceed with local debug, you can delete those three files: `.fx/configs/config.local.json`, `.fx/states/local.userdata` and `.fx/states/state.local.json` and press `F5` again.

 ## References